OFFIS-DAI/mango/docs/source/codecs.rst

         codec = codecs.JSON()
         codec.add_serializer(*MyClass.__serializer__())

-        # codecs can be passed directly to the container
+        # codecs can be passed at container creation
         # if no codec is passed a new instance of JSON() is created
         my_container = await Container.factory(addr=("localhost", 5555), codec=codec)
         my_agent = SimpleReceivingAgent(my_container)